foods-to-avoid-during-pregnancy-photo

 While you’re pregnant, or thinking about becoming pregnant, it’s safest not to drink any alcohol.

-Alcohol is passed from the mom through the placenta to the growing baby.
-Baby’s liver is not capable of breaking down alcohol, increasing the risk of miscarriage, preterm labor, low birth weight, and Fetal Alcohol Spectrum Disorder (FASD) that can lead to growth problems, development delays, learning disabilities, and deformed facial features.
+Alcohol passes directly from mother to baby through the placenta, baby’s liver can’t process it.
+Drinking increases the risk of miscarriage, preterm labor, low birth weight, and Fetal Alcohol Spectrum Disorder (FASD) that can lead to growth problems, development delays, learning disabilities, and deformed facial features.

-Alcohol used in cooking, such as Chinese rice wine, may be safe to consume if the food has been simmered or baked for at least an hour.
+Alcohol used in cooking, such as Chinese rice wine, is usually safe is the dish has simmered or baked for at least one hour.

 Caffeine